Overtourism: Did “Eat Pray Love” Ruin Bali?

 Our first visit to Bali in 2010 was shortly after the release of “Eat Pray Love” (EPL) to the big screen where millions saw Julia Roberts play Elizabeth Gilbert in an autobiographical story about her life where she found herself by spending time in Bali.
 If you Google “overtourism in Bali”, you’ll come up with many articles and posts casting blame on the “Eat Pray Love” crowd that catapulted Bali’s popularity and led to a tourism boom that hasn’t slowed down since.
 Some go as far as saying that EPL did ruined Bali, and we’d be lying if we said we didn’t contemplate it too, to a certain degree.

-During our first visit, we saw signs of overtourism but it wasn’t until our most recent visit in 2018 that we really felt the effects of it while feeling like we are also contributing to it as well by choosing to visit the island 5 times since 2010.
+During our first visit, we saw signs of overtourism but it wasn’t until our most recent visit in 2018 that we really felt the effects of it while feeling like we are also contributing to it as well by choosing to visit the island 6 times since 2010.
 During a 3 month trip around the world in 2010-2011, Bali ended up topping the list as one of our favorite destinations and why we’ve returned on our own and even brought family to visit the island.
-We have visited in 2010-2011, 2012, 2014, 2016 and in 2018, staying about 1 week.
+We have visited in 2010-2011, 2012, 2014, 2016, 2018, and 2019 staying about 1 week.
 We usually spend a few days in Ubud’s relaxing and magical jungle setting and a few days somewhere along the coast.

 In this post, we discuss overtourism in Bali for anyone interesting in visiting and share tips to help you minimize your tourist footprint.

 Bali is an island with an area of 5,780 km2 and home to about 4.22 million people (2014).
 Bali is roughly half the size of Jamaica with 50% more people living on the island (in 2017, Jamaica reported a population of 2.89 million).
 While Bali is not a small island, it is densely populated even before the tourists arrive.